 8:35 AM: Still waiting in line - so close I can almost taste it.
 Don't let the "opening time" fool you though - inching forward toward the door is almost as painful as garbage bag sitting.
 At least when you're ambulatory the pigeons leave you alone.

 8:51 AM: Cronuts secured!
-Need some alone time.
-Scope it out below!
-Good advice: spend at least as much time ogling as you do eating.
+Need some alone time now.
+I want to spend at least as much time ogling as I do eating.

 Cronut Line, By the Numbers: